Edward Low: First mate

-Low, using his newly captured ship, lay in wait on the popular shipping route between Boston and New York.
+Low, using his newly captured ship, lay in wait on a popular shipping route between Boston and New York.
 Within a few days, he and his crew seized a sloop out of Rhode Island and plundered it.
 His crew cut the rigging away to prevent the sloop returning too quickly to port to raise the alarm.
 He then captured a number of unarmed merchantmen near Port Rosemary.

-Low headed south and began operating in the waters of Grand Cayman, with a period as lieutenant to the established pirate George Lowther, who captained the Happy Delivery, a 100-ton Rhode Island sloop with eight cannon and ten swivel guns.
+Low headed south and began operating in the waters of Grand Cayman, including being lieutenant to the established pirate George Lowther, who captained the Happy Delivery, a 100-ton Rhode Island sloop with eight cannon and ten swivel guns.
 When she was "destroyed by Indians", Lowther and his crew transferred to a sloop named the Ranger.
 Lowther's crew was constantly expanded by desperate sailors willing to join him.
-Fast acquiring a taste for cruelty, Low taught Spriggs a torture technique which involved tying a victim's hands with rope between their fingers and setting it alight, burning their flesh down to the bones.
+Fast acquiring a taste for cruelty, Low taught Spriggs a torture technique that involved tying a victim's hands with rope between their fingers and setting it alight, burning their flesh down to the bones.

-Following a number of successful raids, Lowther eventually captured a large 6-gun brigantine (named Rebecca) on 28 May 1722.
+Following a number of successful raids, Lowther eventually captured a large 6-gun brigantine named Rebecca on 28 May 1722.
 He gave it to Low to captain.
 With a crew of 44, Low amicably dissolved his partnership with Lowther.